GiantSpaceRobot/FindFungi/README.md

 predicted genomes to generate read distribution skewness scores to select for the most likely true positives.

+FindFungi-0.23 was built on an IBM platform load-sharing facility with 32 worker nodes.
+Similar architecture is required to set up the pipeline due to the memory requirements of the Kraken databases.

 ## Quickstart

-Download the pipeline, associated scripts, prerequisites and other tools.
+Download the pipeline, databases, associated scripts, prerequisites and other tools.
 Run the pipeline:

 ```